teal-fm/piper/README.md

 We also provide a docker compose file to use to run piper locally.
 There are a few edits to the [.env](.env) to make it run smoother in a container
 `SERVER_HOST`- `0.0.0.0`
 `DB_PATH` = `/db/piper.db` to persist your piper db through container restarts

+Make sure you have docker and docker compose installed, then you can run piper with `docker compose up`